NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Bloodletting Fangs.md

 **Prerequisites** fangs unarmed attack
 * * *
 You emulate your vampiric parent's techniques for drawing blood from a victim.
-Your fangs Strikes deal an additional 1d4 bleed on a critical hit.
+Your fangs Strikes deal an additional 1d4 persistent bleed damage on a critical hit.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*